 2014– Advance EPA’s proposed Clean Power Plan with public comments and outreach to key

 2014 – Iowa Supreme Court rules in favor of the Council’s position and intervention that Iowa law allows third-party power purchase agreements, an important financing option for renewable energy.

-2014– Iowa Supreme Court sides with the Council in upholding anti degradation policies to protect Iow waters.
+2014– Iowa Supreme Court sides with the Council in upholding antidegradation policies to protect Iowa waters.

 2014– Improve siting for key transmission lines to enable more wind energy in Iowa.

-2015– MidAmerican announces plans to convert fleet of thousands of inefficient street lights to
+2015– MidAmerican announces plans to convert a fleet of thousands of inefficient street lights to efficient LEDs.

 2015– The Council celebrates its 20th anniversary.

 2016– Issue a policy paper entitled, “Healthy Lands, Healthy Waters” that establishes a significant need for the state to adopt a comprehensive, coordinated approach to addressing the challenges faced by Iowa’s watersheds.

 2016– Work in partnership with the Mississippi River Collaborative to release a report entitled, “Decades of Delay”.

 2016– Provide direct support via testimony at the Iowa Utilities Board for two wind power projects.